common name: black carpet beetle

 Black carpet beetles can be detected by close inspection of susceptible household goods.
 Depending on the value of the infested product, some may opt to discard the product while others may choose control options in an effort to salvage the goods.

 In the case of a heavy infestation, insecticide treatment may be necessary.
 Before using insecticide treatments for carpet beetles, the premises should be thoroughly vacuumed.
 Cracks and crevices can be treated with a dust such as diatomaceous earth or silica aerogel.
 These dusts may also be applied at the edge of carpeting near the baseboards in infested rooms.
 Spot treatment of rugs may be made with residual sprays.
 Emulsifiable concentrates are the best formulations for treatment of carpets and rugs.
-Some extreme cases may require fumigation by a pest control professional with methyl bromide or sulfuryl fluoride gas (Vikane).
-Fumigation offers elimination of the current infestation but has no residual protection is provided allowing for reinfestation.
+Some extreme cases may require fumigation by a pest control professional.
+Fumigation offers elimination of the current infestation but no residual protection is provided, allowing for reinfestation.

 Paradichlorobenzene (moth balls) and napthalene offer little protection against black carpet beetles.
 Paradichlorobenzene has been shown to slightly inhibit feeding but is not an effective repellent against the black carpet beetle.